-Why do my fingers get numb and turn white, then blue or purple when they’re exposed to the cold?
+Why do my fingers get numb and turn white, then blue or purple when they’re exposed to the cold/stress?

 The color change is an exaggeration of what normally happens when hands are exposed to the cold.
 However, the normal cold response is a blotchy red and white pattern while the color changes of a Raynaud’s attack— white, then blue or purple are very different.
 At the end of the attack, the fingers turn red which is the result of blood flowing back to the fingers in a rush.
 This may be painful or associated with a ‘pins and needles’ sensation.

 Can I develop Raynaud’s anywhere else on my body?

 Yes, many people have Raynaud’s attacks in their toes?

 Can Raynaud’s attacks be prevented?

 Yes they can.

 - Keep your entire body warm, not just your hands and feet